yatesdr/warlogix/README.md

 - **Multi-PLC Support**: Connect to and manage multiple PLCs simultaneously
 - **Configuration Persistence**: Save your PLC connections, tag selections, and settings to YAML

+## Limitations

+- Does not currently decode structs or UDT's
+- No auth for MQTT or configuring settings.

+## Warnings

+- This software allows reading and writing to industrial PLC's, which can present hazards if done poorly.
+- No warranty or liability is assumed - use at your own risk.

 ## Supported PLCs

 - Allen-Bradley ControlLogix (1756 series)